-Any time we wait longer than 24 hours we become a procrastinator.
-Additionally, when avoiding conversing longer than 24-hours, the conversation becomes harder, and situations starts to go south.
+Any time we wait longer than 24 hours, we become a procrastinator.
+Additionally, when avoiding conversing longer than 24 hours, the conversation becomes harder, and situations start to go south.

-This was a real awakening to me!
+This was a real awakening for me!
 I thought I was avoiding unhappy people, but I was actually creating them.

 The Destructive Orbit

 Great leaders are continually working on their leadership growth.